Abstract: Phentermine and other weight loss drugs, pros and cons.

 Written by: Martin Winkler

 What is the effect of Phentermine on appetite and weight?
-What are the pros and cons of appetite suppressant drugs?
+What are the pros and cons of this kind of appetite suppressant drugs?

 Answer:

-The use of appetite suppressant drugs is rather popular because they seem to achieve very fast short term weight reductions.
+The use of appetite suppressant drugs of this kind is rather popular because they seem to achieve very fast short term weight reductions.
 However the long-term results are usually poor, if no behavioural change takes place.

-Most appetite suppressant medication is very similar to amphetamines.
+Most of the old appetite suppressant medication were very similar to amphetamines.
 So there is a major risk of tolerance and misuse of these drugs.
 More...

 Any use should be strictly restricted to short-term medication (6-12 weeks), combined with change of eating behavior, exercise and behavioural therapy.
 However most patients tend to abuse this medication and take it without consulting their doctors.